nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     - In SSMS, you can attach the databases and Change the name to `TPCC100_RESTORE`.

-        - Right click on the Databases folder in the SSMS Object Explorer
+        - Right-click on the Databases folder in the SSMS Object Explorer

             <img src=../graphics/m2/2.2.14.png width="75%" height="75%" >